 2. Makita 9903 Belt Sander

-The next one on this list of best belt sander for deck is also by Makita, which is the 9903 model.
+The next one on this list is also by Makita, which is the 9903 model.
 In addition to only 84 dB of noise level, it comes with a large front grip design for the ultimate ease-of-use.

 Its variable speed dial means that you can control the speed between 690 to 1,440 ft./min. depending on the application.
 This sander has an auto-tracking belt system which can automatically track the belt without having to do so manually.